AdventHealth: 2020–present

-On October 2, 2020, AdventHealth acquired twelve Exodus Women's Center medical offices in Hillsborough County and Polk County.
-As well as its administrative office in Tampa.
+In October 2020, AdventHealth purchased 12 Exodus Women's Center medical offices in Hillsborough and Polk Counties and its administrative office in Tampa.
+And in December, it also purchased AdventHealth Murray from the Murray County Hospital Authority Board.

-On December 15, AdventHealth bought AdventHealth Murray in Chatsworth, Georgia from the Murray County Hospital Authority Board.
+On October 1, 2021, AdventHealth purchased Redmond Regional Medical Center and its businesses, physician clinic operations, outpatient services and equity interests from HCA Healthcare for $635 million and renamed it AdventHealth Redmond.
+On August 2, it also acquired Holy Land Experience from Trinity Broadcasting Network for $32 million.

-On May 13, 2021, AdventHealth signed an agreement to buy Redmond Regional Medical Center and its businesses, physician clinic operations, outpatient services and equity interests in Rome, Georgia from HCA Healthcare for $635 million.
-It was the last hospital in northwest Georgia sold by HCA Healthcare.
-On September 30, Redmond Regional Medical Center joined AdventHealth.
-In January 2022, it was renamed AdventHealth Redmond.
+In April 2024, it purchased the AdventHealth Championship.

-On August 2, 2021, AdventHealth purchased the 15-acre Holy Land Experience from Trinity Broadcasting Network for $32 million.
+On March 1, 2025, AdventHealth purchased ShorePoint Health in Southwest Florida from Community Health Systems for $260 million.

-On November 22, 2024, AdventHealth signed a definitive agreement to purchase ShorePoint Health in Southwest Florida from Community Health Systems for $265 million.
+In April, it purchased the medical office building Upshot Medical Center for $60 million.

-On March 1, 2025, ShorePoint Health became part of AdventHealth after being purchased for $260 million.
-The price was lowered after ShorePoint Health gave up on its hospital in Punta Gorda, Florida and had it closed due to damage from Hurricane Helene and Hurricane Milton.
-It is unclear if the hospital network will have the medical facility repaired.
+On July 2, it purchased Bond Clinic in Winter Haven, who they had a partnership with since October 2021.

-On April 7, 2025, AdventHealth purchased the medical office building Upshot Medical Center for $60 million.
+On October 1, AdventHealth purchased the GenesisCare clinics in North Carolina, they were later rebranded to AdventHealth Medical Group Radiation Oncology; it also purchased Asheville Urological Associates.

-In early July, AdventHealth purchased Bond Clinic, who they had a partnership with since early October 2021.
+In November, it purchased The Family Medicine Clinic in Cartersville, Georgia.